flarebyte/storm-frigate/DECISIONS.md

 Possibly create a deployment script.
 Generate runbook and dashboard and add to package.
-Create an official deployment package on long term S3 storage (write once)
+Create an official deployment package on long term S3 storage (write once) but also:

+- add runbook, stats, metadata in an artifacts bucket (possibly db but may be overkill)

 Now that the deployment-package is ready, it can be deployed `sf deploy id`
+It should be possible to: `sf service list`